Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

-# Recipe for VoicePrivacy Challenge 2020
+# Recipe for VoicePrivacy Challenge 2022

+## Under construction...

 Please visit the [challenge website](https://www.voiceprivacychallenge.org/) for more information about the Challenge.